nelisys/docs/mysql/mysql-locking.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-the data inserted by the 2nd session will be returned
+the 2nd session will be returned to prompt, and the result also show the inserted data

 ```mysql
 root@test> SELECT * FROM students;